sandra-laguna/sandra-laguna/README.md

 - :telescope: I’m currently working as front end developer in a European Union application for the environment
-- :speech_balloon: Ask me about JavaScript (React), MySQL ,PHP, Java
+- :speech_balloon: Ask me about JavaScript (React), Graphic Design, MySQL, Java, Linux